nsg-ethz/p4-utils/README.md

    * Switch Conf Attributes:
       * `cli_input:` path to the CLI-formatted text file that will be used to configure and populate the switch.
       * `program`: path to the p4 program that will be loaded onto the switch.
 If not specified, the global `program` path is used.
+      * `<direct_neighbor>:` when using the manual IP assignment you can indicate the IP of the interface facing a neighboring node.

 You can find a configuration example, that uses all the fields [here](./p4app_example.json)